VirtoCommerce/vc-module-cart/README.md

 VirtoCommerce.Cart module represents shopping cart management system.
 This module doesn't have any UI in VC Manager.

-Shopping cart module manages customers accumulated list of items, calculates a total for the order, including shipping and handling (i.e., postage and packing) charges and the associated taxes.
+VirtoCommerce.Cart module manages customers accumulated list of items, calculates a total for the order, including shipping and handling (i.e., postage and packing) charges and the associated taxes.

 ![Cart Module](docs/media/screen-cart-module.png)